mahoney1/docs/commercial-paper-tutorial.md

 [Issue message](/pics/buy-output.png)

-### Transaction #3: Execute a second `buy` transaction as Balaji (acting on behalf of Hedgematic)

-In our tutorial Hedgematic, a sister company of Digibank (in our tutorial), have bought the commercial paper from Digibank and execute a second `buy` transaction to transfer ownership yet again - we'll perform this transaction as Balaji, acting on its behalf:

-1. Grab the script `buy2.js` from the github.com/mahoney1/commpaper repo that you cloned earlier and copy that file to the `commercial-paper/organization/digibank/application`
-2. From the same `commercial-paper/organization/digibank/application` directory - run the second buy transaction as follows:

-`node buy2.js`

-### Transaction #4: Execute a `redeem` transaction as Balaji@DigiBank - six months later
+### Transaction #3: Execute a `redeem` transaction as Balaji@DigiBank - six months later

-The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its owner (Hedgematic), at face value, and recoup the investment outlay.
+The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its owner (Digibank), at face value, and recoup the investment outlay.
 There is a client application, called `redeem.js` which will perform this task, and its using Balaji's certificate, from his wallet, to perform it.

-1. From the same directory `commercial-paper/organization/digibank/application` - modify the `redeem.js` script - we will need to supply 'Hedgematic' on the line (approx liine 67) that begins:
+1. From the same directory `commercial-paper/organization/digibank/application` - run the `redeem.js` script

-`const redeemResponse = await contract.submitTransaction`

-In VSCode, change the FOURTH (4th) parameter from 'Digibank' to become 'Hedgematic' and save the file (CONTROL AND S).
-Commit any changes.

-2. Next, run the client application to issue a `redeem` transaction

 `node redeem.js`